Reputation Expert: Wynn (NASDAQ:WYNN) Must Distance Itself From CEO To Protect Gaming Licenses, Brand

 The gaming company’s board faces a decision of whether to keep an industry legend at the helm.
 The founder is pushing back and asking his employees to rally behind him during company meetings.

-Wynn is the quintessential example of a "Cult of Personality" executive whose company is closely tied to his persona.
-Organizations Companies so closely tied to a single person can ultimately faces an existential threat in a world where personal reputations can shatter in an instant.
+Wynn is the quintessential example of a "Cult of Personality" executive whose company is closely tied to his persona. organizations Companies so closely tied to a single person can ultimately faces an existential threat in a world where personal reputations can shatter in an instant.

 In a study that compares 7,500 companies conducted by reputational management firm Steel City Re, Wynn’s reputation ranking fell more than 27 percent since allegations were made public Jan.
 26.